 Job Description for a Vending Machine Technician

 Vending machine technicians install, service and repair vending machines.
 Other duties might include maintaining vending inventories, ordering repair parts and keeping service records.
 Technicians may be employed by food and beverage supply companies, hotel maintenance departments or machine repair shops.

 During installation, technicians might connect water pipes and electrical wires.
 Additionally, these professionals ensure that installations are compliant with plumbing, electrical and sanitation codes and standards.

 During routine maintenance, technicians clean and oil machine parts and adjust machine pressure gauges and thermostats.
 Repairers might respond to service calls by taking a preliminary visual survey to look for loose wires or leaks.
 If no clear problem is found, technicians may use diagnostic equipment and other aids to find the source and extent of the malfunction.
 If technicians can't identify the source of the issue or determine that a problem can't be fixed in the field, they may bring the machine back to the repair shop for more thorough inspection or repair.

 Salary Information and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) noted that coin, vending and amusement machine servicers and repairers (including technicians) earned an average annual salary of $34,260 in May 2015.
-Employment in the field was expected to decline by 9% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) noted that coin, vending and amusement machine servicers and repairers (including technicians) earned an average annual salary of $36,390 in May 2018.
+Employment in the field was expected to experience little to no change from 2018-2028.

 According to the BLS, employers prefer applicants who have completed some high school, technical school or community college training in electronics and machine repair.
 Prospective candidates may consider enrolling in a 6-12 month electronics or machine maintenance certificate program.
 These programs are offered by community colleges and trade institutions, and include basic instruction on identifying machine parts and mechanisms.